-.01 In sections 2400 and 2500, "senior management" means
+In sections 2400 and 2500, "senior management" means

-in the case of a Canadian insurer, both the chief executive officer and the chief financial officer, and, in the case of a foreign insurer, both the Chief Agent for Canada and the person designated by the insurer as having responsibility for its Canadian operation.
+in the case of a Canadian insurer, both the chief executive officer and the chief financial officer, and, in the case of a foreign insurer, both the chief agent for Canada and the person designated by the insurer as having responsibility for its Canadian operation.

-In this section 2400, "directors" means an insurer's Board of Directors and, in the case of a foreign insurer, includes the person whom they designate as responsible for the insurer's Canadian branch.
+In this section 2400, "directors" means an insurer's board of directors and, in the case of a foreign insurer, includes the person whom they designate as responsible for the insurer's Canadian branch.

-The standards in this section 2400 apply to an appointed actuary who, pursuant to the federal Insurance Companies Act, is the actuary of a company or society, the federal Insurance Companies Act, is the actuary of the Canadian branch of a foreign company, or a provincial Act, has the access to information, protection against civil liability, and duties in an insurer which are substantially the same as those of the appointed actuary in the federal Act.
+.01 This section 2400 applies to an appointed actuary who, pursuant to the federal Insurance Companies Act, is the actuary of a company or society, the federal Insurance Companies Act, is the actuary of the Canadian branch of a foreign company, or a provincial Act, has the access to information, protection against civil liability, and duties in an insurer, that are substantially the same as those of the appointed actuary in the federal Act.